 Current UFB Direct Rates

-UFB Direct’s UFB Preferred Savings account features a competitive interest rate of 5.02% APY on all balances.
+UFB Direct’s UFB High Yield Savings account features a competitive interest rate of 5.25% APY on all balances.

 Account-holders are eligible for free transfers between direct deposit accounts and a debit card.
 This is among one of the highest APYs out there, so it will benefit those that want to build up their savings balance through interest.